nextthingco/docs/Gadget-docs/source/includes/_overview.md

 * **GadgetOSd**

-...Once uploaded to C.H.I.P.
-Pro, a GadgetOS daemon bundled with GadgetOS allows automatic ...communication with GadgetCLI when connected over USB.
+	+ Once uploaded to C.H.I.P.
+Pro, a GadgetOS daemon bundled with GadgetOS allows automatic communication with GadgetCLI when connected over USB.